zeitgeistpm/zeitgeist/README.md

 ## Modules

+- [asset-router](./zrml/asset-router) - Routes all asset classes to the
+  respective pallets and provides a garbage collection for destructible assets.
 - [authorized](./zrml/authorized) - Offers authorized resolution of disputes.
 - [court](./zrml/court) - An implementation of a court mechanism used to resolve disputes in a decentralized fashion.